serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 And as per what we have seen already, the second instance should be
-selected in the call to `printMe p (Just 'c')`, because it has `OVERLAPPING`
+selected in the call to `printMe p (Just 'c')` because it has the `OVERLAPPING`
 pragma and it appears to be the more specific instance.

-But nevertheless, here is the error
+But nevertheless, here is the error:

 ```
 ||     • Overlapping instances for Printable n (Maybe Char)